flatiron/blacksmith/topics/what-are-the-built-in-timer-functions/article.md

 The final trick for the timer objects is you can pass parameters to the callback by passing more parameters to setTimeout and setInterval:
 ==========
-setTimeout(console.log, 1000, "This", "has", 4, "paramaters");
+setTimeout(console.log, 1000, "This", "has", 4, "parameters");
 setInterval(console.log, 1000, "This only has one");
 ==========
-This has 4 paramaters
+This has 4 parameters
 This only has one
 This only has one
 This only has one